-Semester 4 Thesis work, completion of thesis and defense at a Master's seminar, 30 credits
+Semester 4 Thesis work: completion of thesis and defence, 22.5 credits Master class, 7.5 credits (obligatory)

 Courses usually correspond to 7.5 credits.
-Some courses are intensive courses (e.g. 2 weeks) whereas others are more spread out over time (e.g. 5 weeks).
-In general, the teaching consists either of lectures, seminars or home study with set questions.
+Some courses are intensive courses (e.g. two weeks) whereas others are more spread-out over time (e.g. five weeks).
 Some intensive classes are offered by renowned international visiting scholars.

-On a seminar, you present your ideas and discuss with your classmates regarding a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
+In general, the teaching consists of a mixture of seminars and home study.
+At seminars, you present your ideas and discuss the reading you have done beforehand (a course book or other reading material) with your classmates; the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.